Climate change will hit economy harder than COVID-19 lockdowns

 Related Stories

-Eliza Bavin is a senior journalist at Financial Standard.
+Eliza Bavin is a senior journalist at Financial Standard and one of the hosts of the Financial Standard Podcast.
 She has previously worked at Sky News, Yahoo Finance and Channel 9.
 She has a Bachelor's degree in communications (journalism) from Charles Sturt University.